RotherOSS/doc-otobo-user/content/search/search.rst

    Fuzziness can be disabled with ``quikc~0`` which will not consider spelling mistakes.

 Proximity
-   The query string like ``"quick fox"`` searches the words in exactly the same order, but the proximity search allows that some other words can be included between the given words (for example ``"fox quick"~5``).
+   A query string like ``"quick fox"`` searches the words in exactly the same order, but the proximity search allows that some other words can be included between the given words (for example ``"fox quick"~5``).

    This operator specifies the maximum edit distance of words.
 The phrase *quick fox* would be considered more relevant than *quick brown fox*.